Noosa Surfing Dog Championship: 2023

 The winner of the 2023 Best Wave Award was Poppy a Groodle.
 Best wipe out award went to Rana and special recognition awards went to previous winners and retirees Spike and Hugsley.

 2024

 The 2024 VetShopAustralia Surfing Dog Championship was held at Noosa First Point at 3:00pm, Saturday 9 March 2024.
 The winner was staffordshire terrier Bu with owner Dane and the best wipe out award went to kelpie Banjo.

 2025

 The 2025 VetShopAustralia Surfing Dog Championship was held at Noosa First Point on Saturday 15 March 2025 at 3pm.
 The winner of the Best Wave Award was red cattle dog Bear and her owner Isaac.
 The winner of the Best Wipeout was Poppy the poodle and Michelle.
 The People's Choice award went to corgi Basil who surfed with Cindy.

 2026

-The 2026 VetShopAustralia Surfing Dog Championship date and location has been announced.
-It will once again be held at Noosa First Point on Saturday 14 March 2026 at 3pm.
+The 15th VetShopAustralia Surfing Dog Championship was held at First Point, Noosa, Qld, on 14 March 2026.
+Amazing weather and waves drew a crowd of over 6,000 to watch 12 dogs and their owners shred up the waves.
+The winner of the Best Wave Award was Loui, the Border Collie and his owner Rodrigo.
+The winner of the Best Wipeout was Basil the Corgie, surfing with Cindy and the Crowd Favourite award went to Bu, the Blue English Staffy, and her owners Dane and Rio.